CWRU-VTOL/MotorDatabase/gpt_attempt/format_guidelines_for_gpt.md

 | allowable_duration  | Allowable duration to be operated under those conditions (typically applicable to max throttle). | seconds       | 120           |
 | ambient_temp        | ambient temperature for the test                                                                 | deg Celcius   | 25            | 22
 | ambient_pressure    | ambient pressure where testing occured                                                           | atm           | 1             | 1

-### Metadata Parameters
-For now, the metadata parameters will consist of any parameter listed there with "_source" added to the end of it.

-For example, power_source might contain the string "calculated VxI" to represent that the electrical power consumed was calculated in this manner.

-This may be speficied later in more detail.